S4NKALP/Lunox/README.md

   <a href="https://www.youtube.com/watch?v=SzhJgH4a2cU"><img src="https://img.shields.io/badge/demo-YouTube-red?logo=youtube" alt="YouTube Demo"></a>
 </p>

 > **Note:** This is a maintained fork of the original [lastlauncher](https://github.com/SubhamTyagi/Last-Launcher.git) project by [Subham Tyagi](https://github.com/SubhamTyagi).
 All original contributions are credited to the author.
 This fork may include additional features, fixes, and updates.
+The version numbering will continue from where Last Launcher left off to maintain continuity.

 ---